Are travel agents worth it? Pros, cons and alternatives

 How much does a travel agent cost?

 Travel agents may charge service fees, flat-rate trip fees or consultation fees.
 For example, you might pay a flat rate of between $100 and $500 for a travel agent.
-There are some travel agents who operate with no cost to customers and instead receive commissions on the flights and accommodations they book.
-Others may offer more high-end, customized experiences at premium rates in the thousands.
+Some travel agents operate at no cost to customers and instead receive commissions on the flights and accommodations they book.
+Others may offer more high-end, customized travel experiences at premium rates in the thousands.

-When it comes to cost, it depends on what works best for you.
 Travel agents may help you save money by using their know-how to find the best price on your airline tickets or hotel room—or even secure upgrades.
-However, with so many online booking resources available—like Capital One Travel—finding inexpensive flights and booking all your own travel might outweigh the price of a travel agent.
+However, with so many online booking resources available, finding inexpensive flights and booking all your own travel is easier than it used to be.
+And doing so might outweigh the price of a travel agent.

 Pros and cons of using a travel agent